arnav-db/vishuddha/README.md

 Vishuddha is a searchable, filterable database of Hindi words.

-Its purpose is to help you quickly find the Hindi terms for the non-Hindi words that are generally being used.
+Its purpose is to help you quickly find the Hindi terms for non-Hindi words that are usually being used.
 It is a step towards learning and using a purer form of the language.

 You can start using it [here](https://vishuddha.gatsbyjs.io/).

-**NOTE: Plexus is only for applications directly or indirectly from the Google Play Store.
-Please do not submit applications from F-Droid as they are all expected to work.**

-## How To Contribute Your Applications
+## How To Contribute

-### Testing Standards

-- Test only Google Play Store applications (Regardless of where they came from, including the Aurora Store)
-- Kindly disable Netguard and other blockers
-- No Google Play Services
-- Pay extra attention to notifications as some will not properly work.
-If you're testing on MicroG, it is assumed you have enabled GCM/FCM.
-If you have not enabled GCM/FCM, you are still free to report applications, but please exclude any information regarding missing notifications.
-(Notifications working is okay and encouraged even with GCM/FCM disabled.)
-- If you're testing from MicroG, only input data in the last two columns, and utilize two "X"s for the standard sections.
-- If you're testing from a fully de-googled ROM without MicroG, input data in the standard sections and mark the MicroG sections as "X"s

-### Contribute Method 1 (Recommended)
+### Contribute Method 1

-Edit the file [Plexus.csv](./src/data/Plexus.csv) and start a pull request with your apps to submit.
+Edit the file [Hindi.csv](./src/data/Hindi.csv) and start a pull request with your words to submit.
 Ensure you're maintaining the proper CSV format in alphabetical order to make merging as simple as possible.

-1. App Name
-2. Month Last Tested
-3. Year Last Tested
-4. App score.
-Please refer to the rating section of the readme to help figure out what score a service is.
-We may change your score if it doesn't match our rating method.
-Label "X" if you're testing with MicroG.
-5. Any issues with the application.
-Explain your problems, or just say "No reported issues" if the app works perfectly.
-Label "X" if you're testing with MicroG.
-6. MicroG App Score.
-This is ONLY for users testing apps on MicroG.
-Please refer to the rating section of the readme to help figure out what score a service is.
-We may change your score if it doesn't match our rating method.
-Label "X" if you're not testing with MicroG.
-7. MicroG issues.
-Explain your problems, or just say "No reported issues" if the app works perfectly.
-Label "X" if you're not testing with MicroG.

-### Contribute Method 2 (Non-Github Method)
+### Contribute Method 2

-Email support@techlore.tech with all your apps you use on your phone that are from the Google Play Store (Directly or Indirectly) with the following information:
+Send an email to support@techlore.tech, containing an excel file in the following format:

+- Excel must consist of 2 columns
-1. App Name
+  1. Non-Hindi word
-2. Month Last Tested
-3. Year Last Tested
-4. App Score.
-Label "X" if you're testing with MicroG.
-5. Any issues with the application.
-Explain your problems, or just say none if the app works perfectly.
-Label "X" if you're testing with MicroG.
-6. MicroG App Score.
-Label "X" if you're not testing with MicroG.
-7. MicroG issues.
-Label "X" if you're not testing with MicroG.
+  2. Corresponding Hindi word
+- Use the email subject: "Vishuddha word request"

 I will then update the spreadsheet myself.

+### Notes
+- Use multiple rows (one for each set of words) in case a non-Hindi word corresponds to multiple Hindi words or visa-versa.
+- Do not contribute words newly posted by [@ShuddhaHindi](https://www.reddit.com/user/ShuddhaHindi) on Reddit.
+I keep updating them here regularly.

 ## Future Plans & Goals
-- Support for application package names & version numbers
+- Implement a 'tap to copy' feature.
-- Support for "recommended alternatives" similar to alternativeto.net
+- Support for words in Devanagari.

-- More thorough data showing what OS & ROM was used for testing
-- An app you can download from F-Droid that conveniently scans app on your phone allowing you to submit scores within a centralized location.
+## Inspiration
+This project is inspired by the work of [@johnkarter767612](https://www.reddit.com/user/johnkarter767612).